cloud-ark/caastle/docs/environment.rst

 The target attribute identifies the cloud on which the container orchestration engine (COE) cluster should be created.
 The type attribute identifies the type of the COE.
-Using target and type attributes we are able to capture different combinations of clouds and COEs such as, <aws, ecs>, <aws, kubernetes>, <gcloud, gke>, <openstack, magnum>, etc.
+Using target and type attributes we are able to capture different combinations of clouds and COEs such as, <aws, ecs>, <aws, kubernetes>, <gcloud, gke>, etc.
-Currently supported options are: <aws, ecs> and <gcloud, gke>

-The reason behind separating resources and application deployment in the environment definition is to support cross-cloud deployments in the future where one can deploy application on one cloud and bind it to managed resources from another cloud.
+CloudARK environment definition format is built to serve multi-cloud / cross-cloud scenarios so that developers can choose managed cloud services and COE cluster from any hosting provider of their choice.
+The framework is extensible to accommodate even third-party managed cloud services.

-An environment is created using *cld environment create {env}* command.
+An environment is created using *cld environment create {env-name} {env.yaml}* command.